Three of the most famous Saudi Arabian holidays

 Saudi National Day

-Ramadan is an important month in Islam, usually observed through indirect fasting and reflection.
-On the last day of Ramadan, a grand celebration is held for three days to mark the end of Ramadan and the beginning of a new year.
-Each day of Ramadan ends with an "iftar" celebration at sunset.
-After Ramadan, people celebrate Eid Al Fitr, where the main focus of the celebration is to share what you have with others, including donating a special charity called Zakat Al Fitr.
-The minimum amount to donate is equivalent to the cost of a staple food item, such as rice or flour, for each family member, which is approximately 5 pounds or 7 dollars per person.
+Ramadan is an important month in Islam, usually involving fasting and reflection.
+On the last day of Ramadan, a grand three-day celebration is held to mark the end of Ramadan and the beginning of a new year.
+Every day at sunset during Ramadan, 'iftar' is held to celebrate.
+After Ramadan ends, people celebrate Eid al-Fitr.
+After a month of fasting and reflection, the main theme of Eid al-Fitr celebrations is to share everything you have with others, including donating a special charity called Zakat al-Fitr.
+The minimum donation amount is equivalent to the headcount of each family member, approximately £5 or $7 per person in rice, wheat flour, or other staple foods.

-Eid Al Adha, also known as the Festival of Sacrifice, is celebrated on the 10th day of the last month (Dhu al-Hijjah) of the Islamic calendar, approximately two months after the end of Ramadan.
-This holiday symbolizes the end of the pilgrimage to Mecca and honors the Prophet Abraham's willingness to sacrifice his first son, Isaac, according to God's command.
-Before Isaac could be sacrificed, God intervened and provided a lamb for sacrifice instead.
-Today, many Saudi families still sacrifice sheep, goats, cows, and even camels, dividing the meat into three parts to share with family, friends, neighbors, and the less fortunate.
-As most businesses and shops will be closed for three days, it's a peaceful time for tourism.
-It's also the perfect time to visit small villages to witness traditional celebrations.
+Eid Al Adha, also known as the Festival of Sacrifice, is celebrated on the 10th day of the last month of the Islamic calendar (Dhu al-Hijjah), approximately two months after Eid al-Fitr.
+This festival symbolizes the end of the Hajj pilgrimage and commemorates the Prophet Abraham's willingness to obey God's command to sacrifice his firstborn son, Isaac.
+Before Isaac was sacrificed, God intervened and provided a ram for Abraham to sacrifice instead.
+Today, many Saudi families still sacrifice sheep, goats, cows, or even camels, dividing the meat into three parts to share with family, friends, neighbors, and the less fortunate.
+As most businesses and shops will be closed for three days, it will be a peaceful time for tourism.
+Additionally, it is the best time to visit small villages to witness traditional ancient celebrations.